ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/creatingfolderswithinFASTdrive.md

 ![Image60](files/Image60.png)

-If you don’t decide to add people to the folder right away, you will see a screen similar to the one below.
+If you don't decide to add people to the folder right away, you will see a screen similar to the one below.

 ![Image61](files/Image61.png)